Safety tips for room seekers

 What we do to protect you

-Although the odd scam does slip through the net this is very rare and, as we educate our users, they will usually bring it to our attention immediately so that we can remove the offender and warn other users of their activities.
+But occasionally things do slip through the net.
+Our users will usually let us know immediately so that we can remove the offender and warn other users of their activities.

 One simple security measure weve introduced is telling all landlords and agents to be prepared to show you their ID before you hand over any money.
 The same applies to current flatmates if theyre taking the deposit from you.
 Dont be afraid to ask and feel free to note their name down too.